anki-code/xonsh-cheatsheet/README.md

 dnf install xonsh     # Fedora brew install xonsh    # OSX
 ```

-On any system you can install `python` and then install xonsh from pip i.e. `any_pkg_manager install python && python -m pip install 'xonsh[full]'` - this is more preferable way.
+On any system you can install `python` and then install xonsh from pip i.e., `any_pkg_manager install python && python -m pip install 'xonsh[full]'` This is the preferable way.

 ### Install xonsh with package and environment management system

-Xonsh is a Python-based shell and to run xonsh you must have Python installed.
-The Python and the Python packages can be installed and located anywhere: in the operation system directories, as part of virtual environment, as part of user directory or as virtual drive that temporary created from Linux AppImage.
+Xonsh is a Python-based shell, and to run xonsh you must have Python installed.
+The Python version and its packages can be installed and located anywhere: in the operating system directories, as part of a virtual environment, as part of the user directory, or as a virtual drive created temporarily behind the scenes by the Linux AppImage.

-First thing you have to remember that when you execute `import` or any other Python code during xonsh session it will be executed in Python environment that was used to run current instance of xonsh.
+The first thing you have to remember is that when you execute `import` or any other Python code during a xonsh session it will be executed in the Python environment that was used to run current instance of xonsh.

-In other words you can activate virtual environment during xonsh session (using conda, pyenv, pipx) but current session will use packages from the environment that used to run xonsh.
-And if you want to run xonsh with the packages from the current activated virtual environment you have to install xonsh in this environment and run it directly.
+In other words, you can activate a virtual environment during a xonsh session (using conda, pyenv, pipx) but the current session will continue to use packages from the environment that was used to run xonsh.
+And if you want to run xonsh with the packages from the currently activated virtual environment you have to install xonsh in that environment and run it directly.

-Thus the second thing you should remember that when you run xonsh in virtual environment it will try to load [xonsh RC files](https://xon.sh/xonshrc.html#run-control-file) (i.e. `~/.xonshrc`) and because of the virtual environment is the different than the environement you ordinary use the loading of RC file will tend to fail because of lack of appropriate set of packages.
-When you write `~/.xonshrc` it's good practice to check the existing external dependencies before loading them.
+Thus the second thing you should remember is that when you run xonsh in virtual environment it will try to load [xonsh RC files](https://xon.sh/xonshrc.html#run-control-file) (i.e. `~/.xonshrc`) and because the virtual environment is different from the environement you ordinarily use, the loading of the RC file will tend to fail because of the lack of the appropriate set of packages.
+When you write your `~/.xonshrc` it's good practice to check the existing external dependencies before loading them.
 See also [xontrib-rc-awesome](https://github.com/anki-code/xontrib-rc-awesome).

 #### Install xonsh on macOS or Linux using conda